Admissions Overview

 Admissions Requirements

-Applications are evaluated holistically on a combination of prior academic performance, work experience, essays, letters of recommendation, and goals that are a good fit for the program.
+Applications are evaluated holistically based on prior academic performance, work experience, essays, letters of recommendation, and goals that align with the program.
 The UC Berkeley School of Information seeks students with the academic abilities to meet the demands of a rigorous graduate program.
-To be eligible for the online master’s programs, you must meet the following requirements:
+To be eligible for the online master’s programs, you should demonstrate the following:

 A bachelor’s degree

-You should have a superior scholastic record — normally well above a 3.0 GPA.
-The recognized equivalent to a bachelor’s degree is also accepted, if earned from an accredited institution.
+You should have a superior scholastic record — typically a GPA above 3.0.
+The recognized equivalent to a bachelor’s degree from an accredited institution is also required.

 Cybersecurity (MICS): appsvcs@cybersecurity.berkeley.edu